japnit01/japnit01/README.md

 ✔️ I am interested in development.
 I also enjoy doing competitive programming. <br>

-✔️ I have experience in FULL stack web development .<br>
+✔️ I have experience in FULL stack web development and Deep Learning.<br>

 ✔️ I have been the participant of  open-source event such as HacktoberFest'20.